frontendella/gallery/README.md

-# Images Gallery with three SideBar categories: "Movies", "Books" and "Albums"
+# Images Gallery with three SideBar categories: "Movies", "Books" and "Albums" with pages pagination

 Ability to "Like" the image and add it to "Favorites" category